Updated: May 2008

 3. Balfe and Maria Malibran in Venice

-Balfe sang again with Maria Malibran this time in Venice at the Teatro La Fenice.
+Balfe sang with Maria Malibran again, this time in Venice at the Teatro La Fenice.
 This was early in 1835.
+Malibran also sang Norma there in April 1835 with Lina Roser Balfe singing Adalgisa.

 Maria Malibran & Balfe in La Sonnambula in Venice